erg55/Simon-target-capture-pipeline/README.md

 Use `CDHIT.sh` to cluster and eliminate redundant sequences or close in-paralogs.

-Use `UPhO.sh` to cluster into putative ortholog groups and eliminate paralogs updating blast files.
+Use `UPho.sh` to cluster into putative ortholog groups and eliminate paralogs updating blast files.

 Use `ref_genome_blast.sh` to find loci with paralogs that were missed by UPhO.